huaminghuangtw/Second-Brain/Apple Notes/ProductiveLazy Cooking Tips.md

 ## Meat
 - Following fat lines when cutting meat
 - Saving and collecting excess fat trimmings from meat in the freezer to make custom ground meat or grind them all to make sausages, burgers, or meatballs later
-- Cure meat with salt or other spices overnight for juicier results and better flavor → put it on a small sheet tray/pan with a wire rack
+- Cure meat with salt or other spices overnight for juicier results and better flavor &rarr; put it on a small sheet tray/pan with a wire rack
 	- Season high for maximum surface area coverage
 	- Salt throw for concentrated seasoning
-- Always temper 靜置 meat (which involves allowing it to come to room temperature) before cooking → prevents it from becoming tough
+- Always temper 靜置 meat (which involves allowing it to come to room temperature) before cooking &rarr; prevents it from becoming tough
 - Rest meat longer than you think to retain moisture (10-12 minutes)
 - Slice steak against (instead of with) the grain